 If VA determines your health condition has changed since the previous exam, they will assign a new rating accordingly.
 The only veterans exempted from reevaluations are those with a permanent and total disability rating.
 VA only assigns this category if you have a disabling injury that cannot improve, such as a missing limb.

-A Lawyer Can Help You Learn More About VA Disability Payments
+An Advocate Can Help You Learn More About VA Disability Payments